There are 1,422 names matching your criteria. This is page 5.

 meaning "joy stone".

-probably refers to a winter pasture in a lowland valley.
+meaning "vale, lowland".
+This name probably referred to a winter pasture in a lowland valley.

-Derived from the name of villages meaning "enclosure belonging to WINE
+Derived from the name of several English villages.
+Their names derive from Old English meaning "enclosure belonging to WINE

 Originally given to a person who dwelt at or near a sheep enclosure, Middle English wether